IBM-Cloud/terraform-provider-ibm/website/docs/r/service_instance.html.markdown

 The following arguments are supported:

 * `name` - (Required, string) A descriptive name used to identify the service instance.
 * `space_guid` - (Required, string) The GUID of the space where you want to create the service.
-The values can be retrieved from data source `ibm_space`.
+You can retrieve the value from data source `ibm_space`.
 * `service` - (Required, string) The name of the service offering.
-The value can be retrieved by running the `bx service offerings` command in the [Bluemix CLI](https://console.ng.bluemix.net/docs/cli/reference/bluemix_cli/index.html#getting-started).
+You can retrieve the value by running the `bx service offerings` command in the [Bluemix CLI](https://console.ng.bluemix.net/docs/cli/reference/bluemix_cli/index.html#getting-started).
 * `plan` - (Required, string) The name of the plan type supported by service.
-The value can be retrieved by running the `bx service offerings` command in the [Bluemix CLI](https://console.ng.bluemix.net/docs/cli/reference/bluemix_cli/index.html#getting-started).
+You can retrieve the value by running the `bx service offerings` command in the [Bluemix CLI](https://console.ng.bluemix.net/docs/cli/reference/bluemix_cli/index.html#getting-started).
-* `tags` - (Optional, list) User-provided tags.
+* `tags` - (Optional, array of strings) Tags associated with the public IP instance.
-* `parameters` - (Optional, map) Arbitrary parameters to pass along to the service broker.
-Must be a JSON object.
+* `parameters` - (Optional, map) Arbitrary parameters to pass to the service broker.
+The value must be a JSON object.

-## Attributes Reference
+## Attribute Reference

 The following attributes are exported:

-* `id` - The ID of the new service instance.
+* `id` - The unique identifier of the new service instance.
-* `credentials` - The service broker-provided credentials to use this service.
+* `credentials` - The credentials provided by the service broker to use the service.
-* `service_keys` - The service keys associated with this service.
+* `service_keys` - The service keys associated with the service.
-* `service_plan_guid` - The plan of the service offering used by this service instance
+* `service_plan_guid` - The plan of the service offering used by this service instance.